-We visited The Buried Village of Te Wairoa in August 2016.
-We received 50% discount on our family entry.
+We visited The Buried Village of Te Wairoa and received a discount on our family entry.
 The opinions are 100% ours.

 It gets its name from the village of Te Wairoa – the village that was buried by the explosion of Lake Tarawera.

 From their website, ‘Te Wairoa was established by the Christian missionary in 1848 as a model village, however, Te Wairoa survived for fewer than 40 years before it, and the nearby Pink and White Terraces were obliterated by the eruption of Mt Tarawera.’

-The whole indoor part is full of models, items recovered from the diggings.
-It’s small, and full of written information.
+The whole indoor part is full of models and items recovered from the excavations.
+It’s small and full of written information.
 It’s also a little bit dark.
-Coral was a bit scared on the beginning, but she did get used to it.
+Coral was a bit scared at the beginning, but she did get used to it.

-There are also lots of things, like a working manual water pump (which the kids loved), a house, replicas of the terraces, a waka (māori war canoe), trees, and other fun things.
+There are also lots of things, like a working manual water pump (which the kids loved), a house, replicas of the beautiful white and pink terraces, a waka (māori war canoe), trees, and other fun things.